nongiach/5_minutes_scripts/README.md

 # 5 minutes scripts
-Reusable scripts written in 5 minutes for fun an profit.
+Reusable scripts written in 5 minutes for fun and no profit.

+# 1: Script parsing /proc/net/tcp for pentest : ./parse_proc_net_tcp.py
+# 2: Script anonymizing hashes for pentest to delegate the bruteforce : ./anonymize_hash_files.py
+# 3: Script generating a wordcloud that is contained within a form : ./masked_word_cloud.py
+# 4: Script to delete all Tweets of a given user : ./delete_all_tweet.py

 ## TCP connexions